-C. That, during the year 1977, Tax Law §605(a)(1) provided, in parr, that:
+C. That, during the year 1977, Tax Law §605(a)(1) provided, in part, that:

-"[a] resident individual means an individual: (1) who is domiciiled in this state, unless he maintains no permanent place of abode in this state, maintains a permanent place of abode elsewhere, and spends in the aggregate not more than thirty days of the taxable year in this state".
+"[a] resident individual means an individual: (1) who is domiciled in this state, unless he maintains no permanent place of abode in this state, maintains a permanent place of abode elsewhere, and spends in the aggregate not more than thirty days of the taxable year in this state".

-Since Mr. Maher did not maintain a permanent place of abode in New York in than thirty days in New York during 1977, Mr. Maher was not taxable as a resident of New York during the period January 1, 1977 through May 15, 1977.
+Since Mr. Maher did not maintain a permanent place of abode in New York in 1977, maintained a permanent place of abode in Fairbanks and did not spend more than thirty days in New York during 1977, Mr. Maher was not taxable as a resident of New York during the period January 1, 1977 through May 15, 1977.